Become a Controller

 BVA's Air Traffic Controllers are a group of members trained to real-world standards for Air Traffic Control in the United States.
-Only BVA certified controllers may login to an ATC position within the ZBW ARTCC on VATSIM.
+Only BVA certified controllers may connect to VATSIM as an ATC position in the ZBW ARTCC.

 If you are looking to begin training as an air traffic controller, you first need to join the community.
 There are two ways you can do this:

-Historically, the most successful controller trainees are those who first sign up as BVA pilot members, complete some of our Pilot Ratings Program flights, get to know our members and community, and then begin ATC training.
+Historically, the most successful controller trainees are those who first sign up as BVA pilot members, complete some of our Wings Over New England flights, get to know our members and community, and then begin ATC training.
 However, this is not a requirement.

 Either way, once you have signed up with VATUSA and have completed their Basic ATC/S1 Exam, you'll be given the option to choose Boston (ZBW) as your home facility.
 When this selection is made, you will receive a welcome letter with more information on how to get started.